Road blocks and rerouting.

 “All experiences are good, although they may not feel like it at the time.”

 Thank you for that, LaMont.
 With those words in mind, I suppose you could say I’ve been searching high and low for the silver lining that I was just sure was hiding somewhere under my now fading bruises.
-I’ve discovered, yet again, if I just let go, of both the search and the expectation, that the little gem of a silver lining will somehow find you but it helps if you’re keeping an eye out for it.
-Watchful eye or not, I’m simply not a very patient patient.
+I’ve discovered, yet again, if you just let go, of both the search and the expectation, that the little gem of a silver lining will somehow find you but it helps if you’re keeping an eye out for it.
+Watchful eye or not, I’m not a very patient patient.

 Screened in porch time…